Mornor/CarND-Behavioral-cloning/README.md

 <b>Angle</b> <br>
 	Fine tuning the angle to compensate the original one from the left and right images was also a difficult task.
 It was not possible to compute it manually and it was a game of guessing. <br>
 	At one point, I decided to test only on center images, as you can see in this [branch](https://github.com/Mornor/CarND-Behavioral-cloning/tree/only_center), but I didn't have enough data.
 I then recorded myself **recovery data** and it helped the model to behave in a better way but again, it was not sufficient to complete the whole track. <br>
-	I decided to continue to work with left and righ images.
+	I decided to continue to work with left and right images.

 ### Conclusion
 This project was without a doubt the most difficult so far.
 I started to work on it the 31st of December and finished it the 13rd of January.
 Overall, I spent 4 hours a week day  on it, and almost all my week-ends. <br>